alicnik/pokeapi/README.md

 # Project 2 - 48-hour hackathon

-NB I have left the project as it was after the end of 48 hours so as to better evidence what we were able to achieve within the timeframe.
+NB Save some essential bug fixes associated with file-loader imports, I have left the project as it was after the end of 48 hours so as to better evidence what we were able to achieve within the timeframe.

 ## Brief